nicholaschiasson/ngx_upstream_jdomain/README.md

 ## Installation

-[Build nginx](http://nginx.org/en/docs/configure.html) with this repository as a static or dynamie module.
+[Build nginx](http://nginx.org/en/docs/configure.html) with this repository as a static or dynamic module.

 ```shell
 ./configure --add-module=/path/to/this/directory